danielharrell/open-eyes-lect-2017-18/Open.md

 On this reasoning, the world we experience as outside us can only *be* experienced insofar as it lies inside us, in a relation to us that is given rather than gained.
-This may seem to replace one paradox with another: for if the world does lie inside us so far as it is experienced at all, then why do we experience it as outside us?
+This may seem to replace one puzzle with another: for if the world does lie inside us so far as it is experienced at all, then why do we experience it as outside us?
 But we might borrow a line of thinking from Kant, to whom Schopenhauer was